qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

         var syntaxTree = F.Vars(F.Dot(F.Id("Foo"), F.Id("x")), F.Id("a"));
         Stmt("Foo.x a;", syntaxTree);
     }
+    // TODO: repeat the same tests for converting back to string
 ~~~

 Such a clunky way of writing tests would cause me to write fewer tests, so I'd end up with more bugs, and at the same time the code would be longer, so it would be harder to read the code and get a sense of what I have already tested and what I may have missed.